 Understanding What Amount of Drugs is Considered Trafficking in Oklahoma

-If you’re wondering what amount of drugs is considered trafficking in Oklahoma, you should know that specific quantities trigger trafficking charges: as little as 28 grams for cocaine and as much as 25 pounds for marijuana.
+If you’re wondering what amount of drugs is considered trafficking in Oklahoma, you should know that specific quantities trigger trafficking charges.
 Understanding these thresholds is crucial, as trafficking charges carry severe legal consequences, including lengthy prison sentences and hefty fines.
-However, the determination of trafficking isn’t solely based on the quantity of drugs; other factors such as possession and involvement in organized criminal activities also play a significant role.
+However, the determination of trafficking isn’t solely based on the quantity of drugs; other factors, such as possession and involvement in organized criminal activity, also play a significant role.

 Aggravated trafficking is a term you might come across when dealing with drug trafficking charges in Oklahoma.
 This charge is triggered when the quantity of drugs involved surpasses specific thresholds.
 This charge falls under the ‘85 Percent Crime’ statute, implying that a convicted person has to serve at least 85% of their sentence before parole consideration.